burcutepekule/gutmicrobiota/README.md

 ```sh
 $ ./PI.sh
 ```
 The bash script will generate a subfolder called ``PI_RESULTS``, where all the predictor importance analysis results will be saved.
-Text files will be generated for two different types of predictor importance analysis (classical and conditional), four different number of tree sizes (50,\,100,\,150,\,200), and one sample size (currently only 5 x 10^3) used in growing the random forests.
+Text files will be generated for two different types of predictor importance analysis (classical and conditional), four different number of tree sizes (50,\,100,\,150,\,200), and one sample size (currently only 5x10^3) used in growing the random forests.
 These files will be named as

-``./R/PI_RESULTS/tableNormal_T<number of trees>_CLS_S_5E3.txt `` : Classical classification predictor importance results with sample size of 5 x10^3 data points.
+``./R/PI_RESULTS/tableNormal_T<number of trees>_CLS_S_5E3.txt `` : Classical classification predictor importance results with sample size of 5x10^3 data points.

-``./R/PI_RESULTS/tableCond_T<number of trees>_CLS_S_5E3.txt`` &nbsp;&nbsp;&nbsp;&nbsp; : Conditional classification predictor importance results with sample size of 5 x10^3 data points.
+``./R/PI_RESULTS/tableCond_T<number of trees>_CLS_S_5E3.txt`` &nbsp;&nbsp;&nbsp;&nbsp; : Conditional classification predictor importance results with sample size of 5x10^3 data points.

 Results in the manuscript can be reproduced **ONLY** by using the conditional predictor importance results, since they account for the biases for the correlations among the variables.
 Classical predictor importance results are provided for comparison.